-Liz is our marketing manager.
-She graduated with a Bachelor of Arts from Adelaide University and then a Bachelor of Arts (Journalism) from the South Australian College of Advanced Technology.
+Liz is our business manager.
+She graduated with a Bachelor of Arts from Adelaide University and then a Bachelor of Arts (Journalism) from UniSA.

 Liz has written for newspapers, magazines and worked in the public service.

-Outside of work, Liz enjoys spending time with family and friends and keeping fit.
+Outside of work, Liz enjoys spending time with family and friends, reading and going to the gym.

 If you're travelling, and you're looking for a local podiatrist, we're aligned with a group of podiatrists and a physiotherapist across Australia and New Zealand.